Tommaso Tamburini

 Tommaso Tamburini (6 March 1591 – 10 October 1675) was an Italian Jesuit moral theologian.

 Life

 Also known under the name of R. P. Thoma Tamburino.

-He was born at Caltanisetta in Sicily, and entered the Society of Jesus when fifteen years old; there he became distinguished for a talent for teaching.
-After a successful course of studies he held the professorship of philosophy four years, of dogmatic theology seven years, of moral theology seventeen years, and during thirteen years was rector of various colleges.
-He died at Palermo.
+He was born at Caltanisetta in Sicily in 1591, and entered the Society of Jesus when he was fifteen years old.
+There, he became distinguished for a talent for teaching.
+After a successful course of studies, he held the professorship of philosophy for four years, of dogmatic theology for seven years, and of moral theology for seventeen years.
+He was rector of various colleges for thirteen years.
+His opinions on Catholic probabilism were critiqued by contemporary Franciscan theologian Bernardino Ciaffoni.

+He died in Palermo in 1675.